dresswithpockets/MilkCanvas/readme.md

 ## Bookmark

+> !bookmark - Flags the current timestamp in the stream and saves it.

 ```
-!bookmark - Flags the current timestamp in the stream and saves it.

 Usage: !bookmark (description)
 ```

-**Details**

-This command will save a timestamp along with the time that the stream started in a bookmarks file.
-You can export bookmarks in [Canvas](#canvas).
+> *This command will save a timestamp along with the time that the stream started in a bookmarks file.
+You can export bookmarks in [Canvas](#canvas).*